jensvog/pythonanywhere-webapp-reload-action/README.md

 # Example

 This example reloads a pythonanywhere webapp.
+Before reloading the webapp, upload your new files to the server.

 ```yaml
 name: Deploy pythonanywhere webapp